Little Willie John: Early life

+Career

+Willie also performed in talent shows, which brought him to the notice of Johnny Otis and, later, the musician and producer Henry Glover.
+After seeing him sing with the Paul "Hucklebuck" Williams orchestra, Glover signed him to a recording contract with King Records in 1955.
+He was nicknamed "Little Willie" for his short stature.

 John's first recording, a version of Titus Turner's "All Around the World", was a hit, reaching number 5 on the Billboard R&B chart.
 He followed up with a string of R&B hits, including the original version of "Need Your Love So Bad", co-written with his elder brother Mertis John Jr. One of his biggest hits, "Fever" (1956) (Pop number 24, R&B number 1), sold over one million copies and was awarded a gold disc.
 A famous cover version was recorded by Peggy Lee in 1958.
 Another song, "Talk to Me, Talk to Me", recorded in 1958, reached number 5 on the R&B chart and number 20 on the Pop chart.
 It also sold over one million copies.
 A few years later it was a hit once again in a cover version by Sunny & the Sunglows.
-On December 23, 1959, John also recorded "I'm Shakin'", by Rudy Toombs, "Suffering with the Blues", and "Sleep" (1960, Pop number 13).
+On December 23, 1959, John also recorded "I'm Shakin'", by Rudy Toombs, "Suffering with the Blues", "My Love Is," and "Sleep" (1960, Pop number 13).
 In all, John made the Billboard Hot 100 a total of fourteen times.
 A cover version of "Need Your Love So Bad" by Fleetwood Mac was also a hit in Europe.
 Another of his songs to be covered was "Leave My Kitten Alone" (1959), recorded by The Beatles in 1964 and intended for their Beatles for Sale album.
 However, the track was not released until 1995.

-John performed for the famed Cavalcade of Jazz concert produced by Leon Hefflin Sr. held at the Shrine Auditorium in Los Angeles on August 3, 1958.
+John performed for the famed Cavalcade of Jazz concert produced by Leon Hefflin Sr. held at the Shrine Auditorium in Los Angeles on August 3, 1958 with The Upsetters as his band.
 The other headliners were Ernie Freeman and his Band, Ray Charles, Sam Cooke, The Clark Kids and Bo Rhambo.
 Sammy Davis Jr. was there to crown the winner of the Miss Cavalcade of Jazz beauty contest.
-The event featured the top four prominent disc jockey of Los Angeles.
+The event featured the top four prominent disc jockeys of Los Angeles.
+John was dropped by his record company, King Records, in 1963.